tianrendong/college-visit-planner/README.md

       * E.g. Click-based and search-based.
 If a user frequently searches and taps into a specific type of good, then the system knows it.
     * Recommendation based on user rating.

+#### Challenges:

+* Mobile app would be preferable, but may be more difficult to implement
+* Can work on a simple version first?

+#### User Opinions:

+> Generate statistics for spare items (or items that have large demand) and report to university.
+More efficient allocation of resources through collaboration with university and local community.
+For example, quiet period food wasted.

 ### Idea 2

 ### Idea 3